-Pin Name 1/0 Pin Description DOFF Input PLL turn off - Active Low.
+Pin Name I/O Pin Description DOFF Input PLL turn off - active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
 The timing in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull up through a 10 K Ω or less pull up resistor.
+For normal operation, this pin can be connected to a pull up through a 10 k Ω or less pull-up resistor.
 The device behaves in DDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
-TDO Output Test data-out (TDO) for JTAG.
-TCK Input Test clock (TCK) pin for JTAG.
-TDI Input Test data-in (TDI) pin for JTAG.
-TMS Input Test mode select (TMS) pin for JTAG.
-NC N/A Not connected to the die: Can be tied to any voltage level.
-NC/288M Input Not connected to the die: Can be tied to any voltage level.
-V {REF} Input- Reference Reference voltage input.
+TDO Output TDO pin for JTAG.
+TCK Input TCK pin for JTAG.
+TDI Input TDI pin for JTAG.
+TMS Input TMS pin for JTAG.
+NC N/A Not connected to the die.
+Can be tied to any voltage level.
+NC/72M Input Not connected to the die.
+Can be tied to any voltage level.
+NC/144M Input Not connected to the die.
+Can be tied to any voltage level.
+NC/288M Input Not connected to the die.
+Can be tied to any voltage level.
+V{REF} Input- reference Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power Supply Power supply inputs to the core of the device.
-V {SS} Ground Ground for the device.
-V{DDQ} Power Supply Power supply inputs for the outputs of the device.
+V{DD} Power supply Power supply inputs to the core of the device.
+V{SS} Ground Ground for the device.
+V{DDQ} Power supply Power supply inputs for the outputs of the device.